gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### GitLens Inspect side bar

-The all new GitLens Inspect is like an x-ray into your code, which focuses on providing contextual information and insights to what you're actively working on.
-Think about it as the developer tools inspector for your code.
+The all-new GitLens Inspect is like an x-ray or developer tools inspector into your code, which focuses on providing contextual information and insights to what you're actively working on.

 Views include:
  - Commit Details